pafable/ansible-packer-terraform-ec2-deploy/readme.md

 # Using Ansible, Packer, Terraform to Create AWS EC2 Instances

-1. Edit `secrets.json` in packer folder, Give your AMI a name and AWS region to deploy to.
-I'm using `us-west-1` in this example.
+1. Edit `secrets.json` in packer folder, give your AMI a name and AWS region to use.
+I'm using `us-west-1` region in this example.

-_NOTE:_ The timestamp (epoch format) will be appeneded to the name of the AMI.
+_NOTE:_ The timestamp (epoch format) will be appended to the name of the AMI.

 EX: `my-ami-1605800314`